Unexpected Blancs

 Watervale Clare Valley Riesling 2021

 Fun funzies crisp and pure.
-Solid — a year ago
+Solid — 2 years ago

 Severn, Romain and 4 others liked this